About Angelo State University

 Angelo State University is an equal opportunity employer and seeks to build a diverse workforce community.

 ASU at a glance

-Named one of the “Best 379 Colleges” nationally by The Princeton Review six consecutive years since 2010.
+Named one of the “Best Colleges” nationally by The Princeton Review for seven consecutive years, starting in 2010.

 Founded in 1928, became a member of the Texas Tech University System in 2007.

 The main campus is 268 acres in the center of town.

 Dr. Brian J. May is the first ASU alumnus to be named president of the university.